 2. Outline Clear Billing Procedures

 On one hand, clear billing procedures guide your team.
-When everyone knows how things should run, collections are handled with more consistency and you’re less likely to run into issues with late or non-payments.
+When everyone knows how things should run, collections are handled with more consistency and you’re less likely to run into issues with late payments or non-payments.

 On the other hand, clear billing procedures are good customer service.
 Your clients should know when and how to pay as well as what will happen if they don’t take care of a bill on time.
 Your business may face legal issues if you aren’t informing clients of the expectations.
 You’ll generally need to have them sign a contract too.
 More importantly, though, your procedures and policies should encourage timely payment, not just serve as a punitive system for slow payers.